ivanskorikov/ZendeskExplore.tmbundle/README.md

 2. **Import the Bundle**:
    - Navigate to `Settinga` → `Editor` → `TextMate Bundles`
    - Click the `+` (Add) button
-   - Browse to and select the `Zendesk Explore.tmbundle` folder
+   - Browse to and select the `ZendeskExplore.tmbundle` folder
    - Click `OK` to apply changes

 3. **Verify Installation**: